• Products

 3. Make sure your tool is configured properly so it can send development information to Jira.

-The Code page displays a list of the repositories that are linked with your project, helping you keep track of where your team is working.
+The Code feature displays a list of the repositories that are linked with your project, helping you keep track of where your team is working.
 It can display up to 100 linked code repositories.

 Code page showing connected repositories